coliper/ibean/README.md

 *IBean* has a very powerful mechanism to inject generic functionality into beans, so called *extension interfaces*.
-This mechanism is similar to aspect oriented programming.
-In Java you usually do this with annotations, so by labeling a method or a class with an annotation you inject behavior into this method or class.
-In *IBean* you do similar by having your bean type extend one or more extension interfaces.
+This mechanism is similar to aspect oriented programming ([AOP][_AspectOrientedProgramming]).
+In Java you usually do AOP with a framework like *AspectJ* or *Spring AOP* using annotations.
+That means, by labeling a method or a class with an annotation you inject behavior into this method or class.
+In *IBean* you do similar, but instead of using annotations you have your bean type extend one or more extension interfaces.

 Let us see an example: